--------------------------------

 What happens when hackers crack your CAPTCHA?

-Any independent hacker can get past your CAPTCHA by simply filling it as a human would.
-The danger rises when they are able to bypass your CAPTCHA with bots.
-That means they can bombard your server with many requests, overload your resources, or possibly, steal your data.
+Any attacker can get past your CAPTCHA by solving it as a human would, but the real danger begins when they can bypass it at bot scale.
+At that point, they can bombard your server with requests, overload resources, and potentially steal data.

 Increased spam